-Public health students as well as those in primary care and nursing are invited to participate in the full range of health promotion activities associated with Mercy In Action sponsored sites, including prenatal education, breastfeeding support, vaccination information, and child nutrition.
+Public health students are invited to participate in the full range of health promotion activities associated with Mercy In Action sponsored sites, including prenatal education, breastfeeding support, vaccination information, and child nutrition.
 In doing so they will also become more familiar with the common issues surrounding the promotion of health in this particular cultural context, including language barriers, limited resources, and varying acceptability of health interventions.

 Most of the health challenges experienced on the island of Roatan are due to preventable or rather easily treatable diseases, including air-borne, water-borne, and insect vector-borne pathogens.
 Malnutrition, both under-nutrition and over-nutrition, is a very prominent risk factor the chronic conditions of diabetes, hypertension, respiratory distress, and musculoskeletal complaints.
 Injuries related to burns, fall, and motor vehicle trauma remain frightfully common.

 In response to these health challenges, Clinica Esperanza places a strong emphasis on health education and patient teaching.
 The pace of the clinic usually provides ample opportunity for one-on-one patient counseling.
 Group educational sessions are also provided for more common concerns such as over-nutrition and diabetes management.
 Prenatal care and well-child care are also offered.
 Students are invited to participate in all aspects of public health at Clinica Esperanza.